The Return of Pom Pom: Plot

-Having been together for years, police officer Beethoven (John Shum) must find a new place to live as his friend and fellow officer Ng Ah Chow (Richard Ng) is marrying his fiancée Anna (Deanie Yip).
-Furthermore, the two officers are transferred to a new department run by fearsome Inspector Tien (James Tin Chuen).
+Having been together for years, police officer Beethoven (John Shum) must find a new place to live as his friend and fellow officer Ng Ah-chiu (Richard Ng) is marrying his fiancée Anna (Deanie Yip).
+Furthermore, the two officers are transferred to a new department run by fearsome Inspector Tien (James Tien).
 While here their former boss inspector Chan (Philip Chan) is set up after evidence is stolen by "The Flying Spider" (Lam Ching-ying), the two officers must track down the thief to prove Chan's innocence.